chengwei-zheng/EditableNeRF_cvpr23/README.md

 Please follow [HyperNeRF](https://github.com/google/hyperNeRF) to set up Python environments, prepare your dataset (or use the dataset we provide), and train a HyperNeRF.

 After training, you need to use this HyperNeRF to render a set of results, which will be used as inputs of EditableNeRF.

-- Depth images: direct outputs of HyperNeRF
--
+You can also train a HyperNeRF using our EditableNeRF code by setting the config file as `hypernerf_vrig_ds_2d.gin`.
+And the codes for saving the following images are already in our code (lines 147-154 in our `eval.py`).

+1. Depth images: direct outputs of HyperNeRF.
+You can save these images using: `np.save(f'your_path/depth_median_{item_id}.npy', model_out['med_depth'])` where `model_out` is the returned dictionary of HyperNeRF (e.g., line 126, line 264 in HyperNeRF's `eval.py`).
+You should render them in both the original input camera views and a fixed view (e.g., the view of the first frame).

+2. Rendered maps for canonical points (hyperspace): for each pixel, its value in this map is the canonical coordinate of the corresponding surface point.
+Note this coordinate is in hyperspace, and these maps only need to be rendered in a fixed view.
+You can save these maps using `np.save(f'your_path/med_warped_points_{item_id}.npy', model_out['med_warped_points'].squeeze()])`, and replacing the `models.py` (line 544-549) of HyperNeRF with the one we provide as `data_process/models.py`.

+3. Rendered maps for 3d points: save these maps similarly using `np.save(f'your_path/med_points_{item_id}.npy', model_out['med_points'].squeeze()])`, in the original input camera views and a fixed view.

 We provide an example of these results in our dataset (TODO); please refer to it and make sure your data is in the correct format and consistent with ours.